Drankin' Patnaz

-Drankin' Patnaz is the second studio album by American Southern hip hop duo YoungBloodZ, from Atlanta, Georgia.
+Drankin' Patnaz is the second studio album by American Southern hip-hop duo YoungBloodZ, from Atlanta, Georgia.
 It was released on August 26, 2003, via So So Def/Arista Records.
 The album features guest appearances from Jazze Pha, Backbone, Killer Mike and Lil' Jon.
 It debuted at number 5 on the Billboard 200 and at number 1 on the Top R&B/Hip-Hop Albums chart in the United States with first-week sales of 85,036 copies.
 The album was certified Gold by the Recording Industry Association of America on November 7, 2003.

+It is the first album released by So So Def without direct involvement from label founder Jermaine Dupri.